unoplatform/uno/doc/articles/features/applicationdata.md

 ## Data location on GTK and WPF

-In case of GTK and WPF targets the data are stored in application- and user-specific locations on the hard drive.
+In the case of GTK and WPF targets, the data are stored in application- and user-specific locations on the hard drive.
 The default path to the various folders depends on the runtime operating system.

 ### Windows